 From hair treatments to dirty countertops, it seems like (almost) all of life's problems can be solved with apple cider vinegar.
 Many people are even adding the trendy ingredient to their baths, thanks to its anecdotal reputation as an all-star skin treatment.

 Of course, there's not a ton of research surrounding the ingredient—so much of the purported benefits are not study-backed as of yet.
 However, there's some evidence that apple cider vinegar might help your skin and body in a few ways.
 Here, learn about six benefits you might get by soaking in a therapeutic apple cider vinegar bath:

 1. Fungal infections

 Fungi normally live on the skin, but the little buggers can cause problems if they overgrow.
-Many cases are caused by Candida albicans, a fungus known for causing awfully itchy skin infections.
+Many cases are caused by Candida albicans1, a fungus known for causing awfully itchy skin infections.
 Other symptoms include thickened skin, redness, and irritation.

 Research suggests apple cider vinegar may help.
-In a 2018 study, scientists found that the vinegar can inhibit growth of C. albicans in a petri dish.
+In a 2018 study2, scientists found that the vinegar can inhibit growth of C. albicans in a petri dish.
 It works by destroying the fungus' cell structure, along with certain enzymes it needs to survive.